mpilosov/home/content/about.md

 I enable experts to make better decisions by building them new software tools and sharpening their existing ones.

 For my degree, I studied how to quantify and reduce uncertainty by developing a statistical technique based on measure theory to solve stochastic inverse problems.
-In my ensuing career, I help people make better decisions under uncertainty and to automate time-consuming processes.
+For my career, I now help individuals and organizations use machine learning to make data-driven decisions, predict useful information, and automate time-consuming processes.

 My long-term goal is to cultivate a small network of enduring consulting relationships on technically challenging applications with potential for monumental impact.